tsanikgr/whist/README.md

 #### ... and uses Pools to reduce the frequency of garbage collections

-  Every time a game action is simulated, a new [`SimGameModel`] (Simulation Game State) is created.
+  Every time a game action is simulated, a new [`SimGameModel`] is created.
 Instead of creating a new object every time, [`SimGameModel`]s are recycled whenever they are no longer required.
 To make matters simpler, one pool is used per thread.
 See [`ThreadedGameModelPool`].

 > _Note:_ Due to the nature of the game, the number of [`SimGameModel`]s space quickly explodes, making it impossible to simulate all possible outcomes.
 To tackle this problem, some heuristic rules are used to limit the number of simulations per card, when dealing more than 6 to each player.